entrypoint-lv/DataTableQueryBuilder/README.md

     }
     ```

-3. Create an action that will receive an AJAX request from front-end datatable, convert it to a LINQ query and return the data:
+3. An action that will receive an AJAX request from front-end datatable, convert it to a LINQ query and return the data:

     ```c#
     public IActionResult UserList(DataTablesRequest request)